Simplifying MTD IT for landlords and property income

 What MTD IT involves for landlords and property income

-If you receive property income (and any other self-employment income) above the mandatory threshold, MTD IT will change how you manage your tax reporting.
+If you receive property income (and any other self-employment income) above the mandatory threshold, MTD IT changes how you manage your tax reporting.
 Instead of filing one annual Self Assessment, you’ll need to:

 Who must follow MTD IT